-So, to "keep the brush down," I chopped it with chainsaw while on the end of a rope.
+October 2014 So, I chopped it with chainsaw while on the end of a rope, again.
 This is the third "periodic disturbance" of this type in 23 years.
 Being 60 years old, an area about five times this size took about a week and a half.
-The plan is a combination of earlier successional groundcover selection under deciduous shade.
-For shade, the buckeye and maple make enough to slow things down while losing leaves seasonally to allow a groundcover sufficient light in winter.
-Farther down I could use hazel nuts for seasonal shade.
+The plan is a combination of earlier successional groundcovers under deciduous shade.
+For shade, the buckeye, maple, and elderberry make enough to slow things down while losing leaves seasonally to allow a groundcover sufficient light in winter.
+Farther down I could use hazel nuts for that.
+As for groundcovers...